-As far as copper sales are concerned, CAML has concluded a new offtake agreement with international commercial services group, Traxys, which extends to the end of 2018.
+As far as copper sales are concerned, CAML has concluded a new offtake agreement with international commercial services group, Traxys, which extends through until the end of 2018.

-Management has the ability to offset downside price risk by hedging up to 30% of annual copper production.
+Management has the ability to offset downside price risk by hedging up to 30% of annual copper production going forward.